cailllev/APFEL/README.md

-# OWN - File Encription
+# OWN - Asymmetric Password File Encryption Library
 ## Description
-Uses the RSA / ECC / El Gamal algorithm to encript files.
+Uses the RSA / ECC / El Gamal algorithm to encrypt files.
 No private key is needed tho, only a password.
-The password is transformed to a bigger (prime) number, this is then used as the decriptor / the secret.
+The password is transformed to a (prime) number, this is then used as the decriptor / the secret.

 ## Usage
 ```python3 file_encriptor.py -h```